MicroEJ/docs/KernelDeveloperGuide/kfTestsuite.rst

 and usually extends the tests written for the :ref:`default library test suite <application_testsuite>` to verify the behavior of this library when its APIs are exposed by a Kernel.

-A KF test suite is composed of a set of KF tests, each KF test itself is a minimal MicroEJ Multi-Sandbox Firmware composed of a Kernel and zero or more Features.
+A KF test suite is composed of a set of KF tests, each KF test itself is a minimal Multi-Sandbox Executable composed of a Kernel and zero or more Features.

 Enable the Test Suite